download the latest brochure

 HOW IT WORKS

-Songs are generally written in one or two class periods with the students working in a group process developed by Reisler.
+Songs are generally written in two 1-hour class periods with the students working in a group process developed by Reisler.
 We guide the students through the songwriting process, from the creation of an original idea to finished song in a fun filled way that honors the input of the children.

 The students decide what they want to write about.
 The subject matter is often surprising—it may be about their cat, but more often it’s likely be about a grandparent with Alzheimer’s, something they are studying in school, social issues or events in the world around them.
 Always the songs have a twist that can only come from the unrestrained imagination of a child.